sophiemiddleton/EventDisplayDevelopment/TEveEventDisplay/README.md

 Contains callers for access to Tracker and Calo geometry.
 This class also contains functions to set visability of different elements absed on their names within the gdml.

-### Drawing
+### TEveMu2e basis

-Contains drawing options for both hits and clusters.
-These are cosmetic features.
+Contains base classes which inherit from TEve objects.
+This is the interface between TEve objects and mu2e products.

-### Collection Interface
+### Collection Filler and Data Collections

 Not yet used but will be as we move towards a more complex design. bsed on EventDisplay infrastructure.